-Autos - Only staff are permitted to park in the lot closest to the tennis courts.
-Student parking is located to the west of the school.
-Parking Passes are necessary for all students and these are obtainable at the office for \$20 each.
-All students must have a parking pass by Oct.
-1. No parking is allowed in the drop-off lane.
+Autos - Student parking is located at the northern end of the parking lot along the fence.
+No parking is allowed in the drop-off lane.
 Students will have their parking privileges revoked and cars will be barred from school property if they are used in an unsafe manner, which includes, but is not limited to speeding, vaping in them on property, and disobeying "N" and "L" laws.
 Students must observe all traffic rules and display an 'N' or 'L' where required.